 Career Services at Penn State Wilkes-Barre offers a variety of services, events, and programs to students on our campus.
-The Struthers Family Career Services Center houses our Career Services Coordinator, Administrative Assistant, and PSU Eastern Region Employer Engagement Coordinator.
+The Struthers Family Career Services Center houses our Career Services Coordinator, an Administrative Assistant, and the Eastern Region Employer Engagement Coordinator.
 The Center is also equipped with four interviewing rooms; technology for video conferencing; a career information center housing our library materials and computer lab; and a conference room for our student leaders, faculty and staff, and community partners to hold meetings by reservation.
 By having this new career services initiative on campus, we are able to enhance the awareness of the importance of intertwining one’s career decision-making with choosing a major of study.

-Our general business hours are 8:00am-4:30pm, Monday through Friday.
+Our general business hours are 8:00am–5:00pm, Monday through Friday.
 We are open year-round and encourage students to make an appointment to ensure that someone will be in the office to assist them at their time of need.
 Upon graduation, students are able to continue seeking advice and assistance through Career Services at all Penn State campuses as alumni.

 Here are some of the topics we can help your student with: